Here’s Why You Are Paying So Much for Medical Aid

 In many other countries, residents do not have to rely on the private medical profession for their health issues.
 Health care elsewhere is a basic human right, with citizens given free access to all sectors of the medical profession.

-Unlike in South Africa where you must pay for private health care in the form of medical aid insurance.
+That is unlike in South Africa where you must pay for private health care in the form of medical aid insurance.

-Some reasons why Medical scheme Price hikes Happen
+Some Reasons Why Medical scheme Price hikes Happen

 Joining a medical scheme comes with a hefty monthly price tag, leading many people to believe that the South African insurance industry is nothing more than a money-making machine.